akm-xdd/100-days-challenge/README.md

 Current Goal: Do my weekly module uploads on time

 How to use?
 Download individual folders rather than the entire repo.
-Open in VS. Go Live and start editing
+Open in VS Code.
+Go Live and start editing